 Tibetan Kum Nye Yoga and Massage | Self-Care and Self-Healing

-Published: Feb 19, 2021 | Revised: Feb 17, 2023
+Published: Feb 19, 2021

 Tibetan Kum Nye Yoga and Massage | Self-Care and Self-Healing

-© Image from Hartwig HKD
+© Image by Hartwig HKD

 The words Kum Nye literally mean “inner massage of the subtle body.”
-The practice consists of slow movements, stillness practices and postures, meditative, awareness, breath and sense exercises, and self-massage.
-There are quite a number of resemblances with Vipassana Insight Meditation, Yoga, Tai Chi, and Qigong.
+The practice consists of slow movements, stillness practices and postures, meditative awareness, Breathwork, sense exercises, and Self-Massage.

 One of the fundamentals of Kum Nye is to release energy blockages and allow Vital Life Energy to flow unobstructed through body and mind to restore full sense awareness and the wholeness of our body-mind being.